bobsgame/okgame/COMPILING.md

 OnKeyEvent -> LOnKeyEvent
 OnCanvasThink -> LOnCanvasThink
 ```
-9. Go to the release type and change it from Debug to Release.
+10. Go to the release type and change it from Debug to Release.
-10. Right click the GWEN-Static project and click Build.
+11. Right click the GWEN-Static project and click Build.
-11. The build should succeed and you should have a `gwen_static.lib` file in `C:\Users\User\Administrator\workspace\bobsgame\lib\GWEN-master\gwen\lib\windows\vs2010`.
+12. The build should succeed and you should have a `gwen_static.lib` file in `C:\Users\User\Administrator\workspace\bobsgame\lib\GWEN-master\gwen\lib\windows\vs2010`.
-12. Also build Renderer-OpenGL_DebugFont, it will succeed.

 ####  GWEN-Renderer-OPENGL_TruetypeFont
+*Skip this step if you copied from this repository, but build it still*
 1. Delete your GWEN.sln file in `C:\Users\User\Administrator\workspace\bobsgame\lib\GWEN-master\gwen\lib\windows\vs2010` and replace it witrh the one in the `gwen` folder in this guide.
 2. Add the files `Renderer-OpenGL_TruetypeFont.vcxproj`, `Renderer-OpenGL_TruetypeFont.vcxproj.filters`, and `Renderer-OpenGL_TruetypeFont.vcxproj.user`
 3. Reload Visual Studio and build Renderer-OPENGL_TruetypeFont.